-The school does not guarantee the security or privacy of students' electronic data, including but not limited to documents and e-mail communications, whether produced on equipment owned or provided by the school or privately owned.
-The school is not liable for loss or damage of students' electronic data incurred while using the school's technology Resources, nor is it obligated to recover or restore such lost or damaged data.
+The school takes measures to provide a secure computing environment for its community.
+It cannot guarantee the security of electronic data including but not limited to documents and e-mail communications, whether produced on equipment owned or provided by the school or privately owned if appropriate use measures are circumvented.
+The school is not liable for theft, loss, or damage of students' electronic data incurred while using the school's technology Resources, nor is it obligated to recover or restore such lost, stolen, or damaged data.
 Moreover, the school reserves the right to access and inspect its technology Resources, and in so doing may obtain information stored or otherwise contained in them without the permission of, or notice to any user.